Canna71/obsidian-sets/README.md

 # Obsidian Sets

-This plugin is a work in progress
+This plugin is currently under development

 This plugins is inspired by Notion and AnyType and implements a way to strucure data using obsidian notes, specifically the recently released properies.